SansBasnet/Implementation-of-Neural-Network/README.md

 # Implementation of Neural Network
-Implementing Neural Network on Irish dataset
+Implementing Artificial Neural Network on the infamous Irish dataset

 On Irish dataset (uploaded on data folder here), this algorithm evalutes: accuracy, Mean Squared Error (MSE), Crossentropy and log-likelihood.
 Followed by that, the function returns those five results that are correctcount, accuracy, MSE, Crossentropy and Loglikelihood in a list.